ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Azure ATP supports native integration with Defender Advanced Threat Protection (Defender ATP).

-The purpose of this is to combine Azure ATP’s monitoring of AD and DCs specifically, with Defender ATP’s monitoring of general endpoints, to provide a single interface that combines events and alerts from both.
+The purpose of this is to combine Azure ATP's monitoring of AD and DCs specifically, with Defender ATP's monitoring of general endpoints, to provide a single interface that combines events and alerts from both.

 Table 125 Additional Integration with Defender ATP Design Decisions for hybrid implementations